LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

 .. method:: CURLOPT_RANDOM_FILE()

    Used with `curl->set`.
-This option expects a string value that specifies the path and file name to a file whose contents will be used in seeding the random engine for SSL.
+This option expects a string value specifying the path to and file name of a file whose contents will be used in seeding the random engine for SSL.

 .. method:: CURLOPT_EGDSOCKET()

    Used with `curl->set`.
-This option expects a string value that specifies the path and file name to the Entropy Gathering Daemon socket which will be used when seeding the random engine for SSL.
+This option expects a string value specifying the path to and file name of the Entropy Gathering Daemon socket that will be used when seeding the random engine for SSL.

 .. method:: CURLOPT_SSL_CIPHER_LIST()